kelsey9649/cas-addon-yaml-services-registry/README.md

       requiredHandlers: [handler1, handler2]
 ```

-  This is YAML format as implemented by SnakeYAML and YAMLTag libraries.
-Each registered service is represented as a new record within a document
-  and indicated by special yaml tag that is mapped internally to a class type of CAS object that gets instantiated at runtime and collected
-  into a List.
-Every property defined here (basic or tag representing object type) directly map to a property on the
-  `RegisteredService` type that is being instantiated.
-Here are the current object tags and their mappings:
+  This is a YAML format implemented with SnakeYAML and YAMLTag libraries.
+Each registered service is represented as a new record within the document and declared with a special yaml tag that is mapped internally to a CAS class that gets instantiated at runtime and collected into a List.
+Every property defined here (basic or tag representing object type) directly maps to a property contained within the `RegisteredService` class type that is being instantiated.
+Here is a list of the current object tags and their mappings:

   ```yaml
       !serviceWithAttributes - maps to net.unicon.cas.addon.registeredservices.DefaultRegisteredServiceWithAttributes